Skip to content

 azure_storage = "pipelex_storage_azure.plugin:AzureStoragePlugin"

-Installing the distribution makes the method selectable (storage_config.method = "azure"); uninstalling removes it.
+Installing the distribution makes the method selectable (runtime.storage.method = "azure"); uninstalling removes it.
 No core change, no central registration list — presence is the source of truth.
-A discovered plugin can be quarantined without uninstalling via the plugins.disabled denylist (matched against the entry-point name before load, so a broken install can still be disabled to recover startup — see Inference Backend Plugins for the shared discovery/denylist machinery).
+A discovered plugin can be quarantined without uninstalling via the runtime.plugins.disabled denylist (matched against the entry-point name before load, so a broken install can still be disabled to recover startup — see Inference Backend Plugins for the shared discovery/denylist machinery).